NarcisCalin/Galaxy-Engine/README.md

 Special thanks to [SergioCelso](https://github.com/SCelso) for making the learning process a little easier and also for helping me implement the initial version of the Barnes-Hut quadtree.

+Special thanks to [Emily](https://github.com/Th3T3chn0G1t) for helping me on multiple occasions, including setting up the CMake configuration and assisting with various parts of the project.

 ---